you0ssef/SomaApp/README.md

 * Browse and discover Wikipedia articles in a modern, vertical scroll format (Reels style).
 * Read in a clean and organized interface featuring a horizontal scroll for main section headings.
-* Customize your reading with tools to adjust font size and line height, search inside articles, navigate via the table of contents, and switch between light and dark themes.
+* Customize your reading experience by adjusting font size and line height, searching inside articles, navigating via the table of contents, and switching between light and dark themes.
 * Save articles locally on your device to read them anytime without an internet connection.
-* Translate articles across more than 55 languages locally on-device without an internet connection.
+* Translate articles into more than 55 languages locally on-device without an internet connection.
 * Explore and read Wikipedia articles in over 30 different languages.
 * Set your favorite topics and categories to receive personalized article recommendations.
-* Open and read any specific Wikipedia article directly within the app using its URL.
+* Open and read any Wikipedia article directly within the app using the dedicated link reader tool.
-* Easily preview images in full view, open articles in an external browser, or share them.
+* Preview images in full resolution, open articles in an external browser, or share them easily.

 <br>

 ## 🔽 Download

-You can download the latest version of the app from the [Releases](https://github.com/you0ssef/SomaApp/releases) page.
+You can download the latest version of the app from the [Releases](https://github.com/you0ssef/SomaApp/releases) page

 > [!TIP]
 > If you are not sure which version is compatible with your device, please download the **Universal** apk, as it works on all supported devices.